Continuous deployment works by connecting a Git repository to a Netlify site and keeping the two in sync.

 The first build you do can take some time while we install all of your dependencies.
-After the initial build, we’ll cache the dependencies so we don’t have to start from scratch each time you push an update.
-This means subsequent builds will be really fast.
+After the initial build, we’ll cache the dependencies so we don’t have to install them each time you push an update.
+This is intended to make subsequent builds really fast.

 Common configuration directives

 Here are some examples of configuring your site for common build tools:

 For Jekyll hosting, make sure you have a Gemfile and a Gemfile.lock checked into your repository, specifying the Jekyll version you want to use.